Technion236272/2022b-YourFitnessGuide/docs/database.md

 ## Firestore
 ### versions
 This is a collection of documents, each is related to different YourFitnessGuide version.
-* v1: This is a document, which contains two collections:
+* v2: This is a document, which contains two collections:
     *  users
     *  posts
+    *  comments
+    *  notifications

 # users
 - [ ] name